ParthenosWP4/SSK/doc/1_ssktei.rst

 Scenarios
 ~~~~~~~~~

-The scenario is represented by the element listEvent, containing a set of event elements that reference external TEI files.
+The scenario is represented by the element ``<listEvent>``, containing a set of event elements that reference external TEI files.

 Header
 ^^^^^^